UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 >[!WARNING]
 > As a [Breaking change in .NET SDK 8](https://learn.microsoft.com/en-us/dotnet/core/compatibility/sdk/8.0/source-link)
-> is now setting the build meta data for the `InformationalVersion` property without user
+> is now setting the build meta data for the `InformationalVersion` property automatically and
-> consent.
-(A Highly controversial choice that was more easily handled via an OPT-IN pattern)
+> without user consent.
+(A Highly controversial choice that was more easily handled via an
-> Unfortunately, this was set ON by default and made into an 'OPT-OUT' scenario.
-This library
+> OPT-IN pattern) Unfortunately, this was set ON by default and made into an 'OPT-OUT' scenario.
-> will honor such a setting and does not alter/interfere with it in any way.
-(Though the results
+> This library will honor such a setting and does not alter/interfere with it in any way.
-> can, unfortunately, produce surprising behavior).
+> (Though the results can, unfortunately, produce surprising behavior as it is not well
+> documented).
 >
 > If you wish to disable this behavior you can set an MSBUILD property to OPT-OUT as follows:
 > `<IncludeSourceRevisionInInformationalVersion>false</IncludeSourceRevisionInInformationalVersion>`